zry98/movistar-home-hacks/IGW5000/README.en.md

 EndSection
 ```

-In Xfce's display settings, adjust the scaling to your liking, I found 0.8x the most suitable for this screen (1024x640).
+In Xfce's Display Settings, adjust the scaling to your liking, I found 0.8x (1024x640 effectively) being the most suitable for this screen.

 ### Fix touch screen

-For some reason the touch screen won't work at all unless it's soft rebooted once, in dmesg the driver says "*Goodix-TS i2c-GDIX1001:00: Invalid config (0, 0, 0), using defaults*".
+For some reason the touch screen won't work at all unless it has been soft rebooted once, in dmesg the driver says "*Goodix-TS i2c-GDIX1001:00: Invalid config (0, 0, 0), using defaults*".

-Create file `/etc/systemd/system/fix-touchscreen.service` with the following content:
+To fix this, create the file `/etc/systemd/system/fix-touchscreen.service` with the following content:

 ```systemd
 [Unit]